What Is a Web Crawler?

 How Do Web Crawlers Work?

-To find the most reliable and relevant information, a bot will start with a certain selection of web pages.
-It will search (or crawl) these for data, then follow the links mentioned in them (or spider) to other pages, where it will do the same thing all over again.
+To find the most reliable and relevant information, a bot will scan billions of web pages.
+It will search (or crawl) these pages for data on each page and then follow the links mentioned in them to other pages.
+Then it will do the same thing all over again.

 The factors influencing Google’s algorithm and ranking process are numerous and ever-changing.
 Some are more commonly known (keywords, the placement of keywords, the internal linking structure and the external links, etc.).
 Others are more complex to pinpoint as, for example, the overall quality of the website.

 Basically, when we talk about how crawlable your website is, we’re actually assessing how easy it is for web bots to crawl your site for information and content.
-The clearer your site structure and navigation are to crawl, the more likely you’ll rank higher on the SERPs.
+The clearer your site structure and navigation are to crawl, the more likely you’ll rank higher on Google.

 How Semrush Uses Web Crawlers

 Semrush also uses web crawlers as a way to index information about web pages.
 These record all the backlinks pointing to each site and the keyword searchers use to find them.

 Semrush's backlinks database regularly crawls the web for new backlinks and uses that information to update its interfaces.

 Basically, you can keep an eye on the links that your competitors are making and breaking while ensuring that your backlinks are healthy.